InterFair: Debiasing with Natural Language Feedback for Fair Interpretable Predictions: Experiments and Results

+We perform a user study with 10 subjects who interact with \ours{}~and optionally provide feedback to one of the two objectives -- 1) \textbf{Constrained:} Minimize bias in task rationales without changing the task prediction, and 2) \textbf{Unconstrained:} Minimize bias task rationales as a priority, however, can update task prediction if it seems wrong.
+The cohort was English-speaking and had an awareness of gender biases but did not have formal education in NLP/ML.
+The study included an initial training session with 10 instances from the BiosBias test set.
+Subsequently, participants engaged with 500 reserved examples designated for the interactive debiasing phase.
+The gender split of the subject pool was 1:1.

-To understand the efficacy of rationale energy-based debiasing, we consider two other variants: \emph{Rerank}, an inference-time debiasing variant where the task rationale is considered based on ascending order of bias energy; (2) \emph{Adv}, a model trained with an adversarial objective \citep{zhang2018mitigating} to debias the model's latent space, but incapable of producing any rationales.
+To understand the change in model performance and bias, we consider two other debiasing models along with the base model \citep{he2022controlling} used in \ours{}: (1) \emph{Rerank}, an inference-time debiasing variant where the task rationale is considered based on ascending order of bias energy \cite{he2022controlling}; (2) \emph{Adv}, a model trained with an adversarial objective \citep{zhang2018mitigating} to debias the model's latent space, but incapable of producing any rationales.

 \Cref{tab:result} shows that when we use Full Text as task input, the bias in task rationales is very high.
 Reranking decreases the bias but also incurs a drop in task performance.
 The adversarial method does not produce any explanation and cannot use any additional feedback, leading to low task performance. \ours{}~without feedback balances the task performance and bias very well.

-Even though 81\% (Full Text performance) is the upper bound of accuracy for purely training-based frameworks, \ours{}~allows for further modifications of the rationales to improve task performance while decreasing bias.
-Indeed, we see both Coarse and Fine feedback enhance task performance beyond what Full Text can achieve standalone while keeping the bias minimal.
-It indicates that 1) full text based training suffers from spurious correlation or noise that hampers task performance, and 2) interactive debiasing is superior to no feedback since it produces better quality human feedback to refine task performance while eliminating bias.
-Since test-time interactions modify task rationales, we check their faithfulness using comprehensiveness and sufficiency (check definitions in \citep{deyoung2020eraser}), which shows these still exhibit a high degree of faithfulness.
+In the constrained setup, the user locks in the task performance (by design) but are able to decrease bias further at the inference time just by perturbing model hidden states using NL feedback.
+In the unconstrained setup, users are able to modify bias rationales in such a way that improves task performance while decreasing bias.
+Most importantly, even though 81\% (Full Text performance) is the upper bound of accuracy for purely training-based frameworks, users achieve a better task performance (4-5\%) while keeping the bias in rationales minimal.
+In both setups, gradient-based changes in model states are superior to the heuristic strategy to modify the final task rationales.
+Since unconstrained setup can also confuse users and may lead to failure modes, we see the lowest bias F1 is achieved in the unconstrained setup; however, users were able to keep the bias as low as the \ours{}-base model in all interactive settings.